S2A3 Biographical Database of Southern African Science

 Hauptman Curt Carl Bruno von François

-Curt von Francois, son of Major-General Bruno von Francois and his wife Marie Amalie Helene, born von Wentzel, was a German military officer, like his father and grandfather before him.
+Curt von Francois, son of Major-General Bruno Hugo Carl Friedrich von Francois and his wife Marie Amalie Helene (or Helene Maria Amalie), born von Wentzel, was a German military officer, like his father and grandfather before him.
 As a young man he fought in the Franco-Prussian War of 1870-1871 and was awarded the Iron Cross for bravery and promoted to lieutenant.
 After studying geography and cartography he joined an expedition led by Hermann von Wissmann in 1883-1885, sent by King Leopold of Belgium to explore the region along the Kasai River in the present Democratic Republic of the Congo.
 He was the expedition's surveyor and in 1886 published an account of his travels.
 He also explored the region along the Tshuapa and Lulonga Rivers, tributaries of the Congo River, with the British missionary George Grenfell and published his account in 1888.
 As a member of the colonial section of the German department of external affairs he led an expedition to the new German colony of Togo, where he made a study of the geography of the territory.

-While in Togo he was ordered in April 1889 to proceed to Walfish Bay in command of a small German force, which included his broher Hugo*, and secure the German presence in the territory that is now Namibia.
+While in Togo he was ordered in April 1889 to proceed to Walfish Bay in command of a small German force, which included his brother Hugo*, and secure the German presence in the territory that is now Namibia.
 Upon his arrival in June 1889 he immediately went into the interior to deal with various opponents of the German occupation and to stop the infiltration of arms and ammunition into the territory, making his headquarters at Otjimbingwe.
 In the process he and Hugo made the first compass traverse from Walfish Bay to Windhoek, where he founded a settlement and erected a fort that came to be known as Die Alte Feste.
 Their observations formed the basis of a German map of Damaraland and Hereroland, Karte der von Hauptman und Lieutenant von Francois gemachten Aufnahmen in dem südwestafrikanischen Schutzgebiete (1890, 1:300 000).
 Probably as a result of his surveying experience in the tropics he made the mistake of using a rectangular grid for the first ten sheets of this map; nonetheless it formed an important basis for later cartographic work.
 Meanwhile Curt travelled eastward to Lake Ngami in January to March 1890 to meet opponents to German rule.
 From December 1890 to March 1891 he and Hugo travelled to the Waterberg and on to the Okanvango.
 He then made three journeys southwards to Namaland and eastwards to the Kalahari between August 1891 and May 1892, and founded the town Swakopmund in September 1892.

 Both Curt and Hugo made detailed geographical notes and astronomical observations on their many travels, covering most of present Namibia.
 Curt published a number of papers on his travels.
 Some appeared in the Mitteilungen aus den deutschen Schutzgebieten: On his journey to the Okavango River (1891), a journey between Windhoek and Gobabis (1892), his travels in the Kalahari (1893), and on the coastal region between the Swakop River and Cape Cross (1893).
 Others were published in the Deutsche Kolonial-Zeitung: On the landscape around Windhoek (1891), a travel report (1891), and a report on a journey in the southern part of the territory (1892).
 He also submitted to the German government two proposals for the settlement of German farmers in Damaraland, in October 1890 and November 1892.